RonConescu/rabbitmq-website/site/tutorials/tutorial-one-java.md

 > (The RabbitMQ Java client is also in the central Maven repository,
 > with the groupId `com.rabbitmq` and the artifactId `amqp-client`.)

-Now we have the Java client and its dependencies, we can write some code.
+Now that we have the Java client and its dependencies, we can write some code.

 ### Sending